tommasongr/nova-vue/README.md

 The Vue Language Server offers advanced code features like code completion, intellisense and so on.

-#### NEW: Settings exposed ⚙️
+#### NEW: Configurable Settings ⚙️

-From **v4.0** almost all the options of the Vue Language Server are configurable both as Global and per Project.
+From **v4.0** almost all the settings available for the Vue Language Server are configurable both globally and per project.

 ![Special theming](https://raw.githubusercontent.com/tommasongr/nova-vue/master/Vue.novaextension/Images/docs/docs-vue_language_server_settings.png)